 There’s a ton of wild stuff that goes down over on TikTok.
-You see that “period, ah” girl and all noise?
+You see that “period, ah” girl?
 Not gonna link it.
 If you don’t know what it is, congratulations.
 If you do, I’m so sorry.
 All of the strange challenges and whatnot can take a turn from goofy to dangerous real quick, though.

 Some time ago, users were guzzling Benadryl because they thought it’d give them hallucinations.
 Health experts had to release statements declaring this is not at all healthy.
 Probably better off just buying some ‘shrooms, kids!
 This time around, the FDA is advising against marinating chicken with NyQuil and cooking it, which is an actual thing that people appear to be doing for some reason.
 Guess that’s one less potential flavor to be added to Wingstop’s repertoire.
 Such a shame.